anitab-org/mentorship-flutter/README.md

 Created during Christmas.

 ### How was it created?
-I really liked Mentorship System, wanted to try Flutter and had some free time...that's the whole story.
+I really liked Mentorship System, wanted to try Flutter and had some free time.

 ### Purpose
 Mentorship System aims to be as inclusive as possible for everyone.
 It should apply